-- Develop, document, and disseminate to appropriate agency personnel or roles: - An assessment, authorization, and monitoring policy that: - Addresses purpose, scope, roles, responsibilities, management commitment, coordination among agency entities, and compliance. - Is consistent with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines. - o Procedures to facilitate the implementation of the assessment, authorization, and monitoring policy and the associated assessment, authorization, and monitoring controls.
+- Develop, document, and disseminate to appropriate agency personnel or roles: - An assessment, authorization, and monitoring policy that: - Addresses purpose, scope, roles, responsibilities, management commitment, coordination among agency entities, and compliance. - Is consistent with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines. - Procedures to facilitate the implementation of the assessment, authorization, and monitoring policy and the associated assessment, authorization, and monitoring controls. - Designate appropriate agency personnel to manage the development, documentation, and dissemination of the assessment, authorization, and monitoring policy and procedures. - Review and update the current assessment, authorization, and monitoring: - Policy on an agency-defined frequency. - Procedures on an agency-defined frequency.